ddhadho/secondstriker/README.md

 ### 6. **Containerization with Docker**
 - How to use Docker Compose for consistent local development environments.
 - Benefits of containerization for isolation, portability, and simplified setup.

 ---

+## Contributing

+Contributions are welcome:

+-   **Bug Reports**: Please open an issue if you find any bugs.
+-   **Feature Suggestions**: Feel free to open an issue to suggest new features or improvements.
+-   **Feedback**: Any constructive feedback on the code, architecture, or documentation is highly appreciated!

+---